alexamies/cnreader/README.md

 ## Quickstart

-Supply Chinese text on the command line, tokenize, and match to English equivalents
+Supply Chinese text on the command line.
+Observe tokenization and matching to English equivalents

 ```shell
 go get github.com/alexamies/cnreader
 go run github.com/alexamies/cnreader -source_text="君不見黃河之水天上來"
 ```

+The dictionary will be downloaded from the Internet when run like this.
+To avoid repeatedly download, clone the repo and follow the instructions below.

 ## Basic Use